KTDownes/CryoET/Crick Reconstruction Pipeline.md

 ```
 Lets do some tidying up. rm mdocs and mv mdoc_mod to mdoc.

 Now are mdocs are all happy and correct and ready for warp!

 Some warp commands can be run just from ssh-ing into nemo.
 However some need GPU and thus must be submitted as sbatch commands until ondemand is working again.

-**Examples of sbatch commands**
+### Creating WARP settings
 First step:
 ```
 ml WarpTools/2.0.0
 source activate warp